 The programme is a unique collaboration between the Accelerated Access Collaborative (AAC), NHS England’s National Healthcare Inequalities Improvement Programme and the Health Innovation Network and delivered in partnership with integrated care systems (ICSs).

-Two project teams (comprising of clinical and non-clinical expertise) from ICSs in the West of England are working together with local communities to identify, address and minimise healthcare inequalities to improve access to the latest health technologies and medicines.
+Two project teams (comprising of clinical and non-clinical expertise) from ICSs in the West of England have worked together with local communities to identify, address and minimise healthcare inequalities to improve access to the latest health technologies and medicines.

 InHIP projects are focused on a clinical area of priority which closely aligns with the national Core20PLUS5 approach to reducing healthcare inequalities: in the West of England this is cardiovascular disease (CVD).